-- 1 In the System Management Console, expand Log Viewer and the expand the log viewer group.
+- 1 In the System Management Console, expand Log Viewer and then expand the log viewer group.

 - 2 Select Local.

 - 3 On the Action menu, click Log Flags.

 In general, look at error and warning messages to determine if a problem exists.
-If you need to determine whether the DAServer is communicating with a device, you can enable the DASSend and DASReceive log flags.
+To determine whether the DAServer is communicating with a device, you can enable the DASSend and DASReceive log flags.
 From these you can determine whether or not the device is responding.

 Note Generating large numbers of diagnostic messages can impact DAServer performance.
 You should not run in production with any more flags than those set when the DAServer is installed.
-To troubleshoot you may turn on more flags, but there will be a performance impact.
+To troubleshoot you can turn on more flags, but there is a performance impact.
 For more information, see the Log Flag Editor User Guide.